GenealogyCollective/gprime-archive/README.md

 ------------

 * --site-dir=PATH - The directory of the gPrime site directory (required)
-* --config-file=FILE - The config file of these options
+* --config-file=FILE - The config file of these options (optional)
-* --username=USERNAME - Username (required)
-* --sitename="Site Name" - Name to use for the site (gPrime is default)
+* --sitename="Site Name" - Name to use for the site (optional, gPrime is default)
-* --password-hash=HASH - Password hash for username
+* --language=LANG_CODE - Language code (eg, "fr") for language to show webpages
 * --create=TREE-NAME - Create a site directory (given by --site-dir) and family tree database with TREE-NAME
+* --add-user - Interactively enter a username and password
+* --remove-user - Remove a user
+* --change-password - Change a user's password
 * --import-file=FILENAME - Import a Gramps-supported file type (.ged, .gramps, .json, etc.)
-* --language=LANG_CODE - Language code (eg, "fr") for language to show webpages
 * --port=PORT-NUMBER - Port to use (8000 is default)
 * --hostname=LOCALHOST - Hostname to use (localhost is default)
 * --server=True|False - Start the server?
 Default is True